dceejay/RedMap/README.md

 see https://github.com/danwild/leaflet-velocity for more details about options and data examples.

 Note: If you use his wind-js-server you need to patch it as per [issue 9](https://github.com/danwild/wind-js-server/issues/9).
+Or you can use try this docker image which uses the Canadian Meterological Service model instead.

+    docker run -d -p 7000:7000 --name windserver theceejay/windserver:latest

 #### To add an Image Overlay